plblum/jivs/planning/ModelRules Design Overview.md

 ### 3.5 Server-side Jivs validation

-The server runs `ValidationManager.validate()` against configuration created from the same model rules.
+The server runs `ValueHostsManager.validate()` against configuration created from the same model rules.

 This is required because the server must not trust the client.